 An important message for every single person: The way we search for love usually determines the kind of love we find.
 Popular culture assails us with romanticized images of love, and then encourages us to play dehumanizing games in order to find it.
-The steps I describe in this post will not only lead you toward real love; they will also enrich your entire life, because they are the skills of true intimacy.
+The steps I describe in this post and in my book Deeper Dating will not only lead you toward real love; they will also enrich your entire life, because they are the skills of true intimacy.

 Go Where You're Likely To Find Generous, Giving People

 Forgive me for starting off with the hardest one of all.
 Going to events filled with strangers is an awkward thing to do.
 It's immeasurably harder than surfing the web in your comfy T-shirt.
 Believe me, I know.
 I spent decades trying to avoid this step.
 But if you really want a good relationship, take my advice: Get out of the house—and don't make a bar your first choice.
 If you're looking for the person who will become "home" for you, start by looking in the best places.

 After being single for many years, my friend William is now in a great marriage.
 He recently told me what he did to find love.
 He finally accepted he had to go to gatherings with people who shared his passions.
 He said to me, "Ken, I'd come home from work and just want to turn on the TV and relax at home.
 It sometimes almost made me sick to go out to meet strangers again and again, but I knew I had to.
 And that's how I found real love"